rqlite/rqlite/README.md

 All responses from rqlite are in the form of JSON.

 ### Writing Data
 To write data successfully to the database, you must create at least 1 table.
 To do this, perform a HTTP POST, with a `CREATE TABLE` SQL command encapsulated in a JSON array, in the body of the request.
-For example:
+An example via [curl](http://curl.haxx.se/):

 ```bash
 curl -XPOST 'localhost:4001/db/execute?pretty&timings' -H "Content-Type: application/json" -d '[
     "CREATE TABLE foo (id integer not null primary key, name text)"
 ]'
 ```

-where `curl` is the [well known command-line tool](http://curl.haxx.se/).

 To insert an entry into the database, execute a second SQL command: